 Third: The funny part — Bunch of shogun’ soldiers tries to stop Kenshin (Somewhat spoilery)

 Oh come on, you have a heart of stone if you didn’t laugh at this part.
-I’m not easy to pleased when it comes to humorous stuff, but this scene really gets me right in the funny.
-Probably it almost beaten out all Sanosuke’s punchlines combined.
+I’m not easy to please when it comes to humorous stuff, but this scene really gets me right in the funny.
+Probably it almost beat out all of Sanosuke’s punchlines combined.

 be afraid.. be very very afraid..

 No offense to Kenshin and Shishio fight, as we all know that they were the climax of the story — the two main rivals in the film ( that scene was a 4 is to 1 battle, being true to the manga and the animated series).
 But I like this fight scene better.
 This particular sword fight was fantastic in any form.
 They have both executed their crafty fight moves, and I wish this scene would last longer than it did.